turris-cz/user-docs/docs/geek/testing.md

 ### HBL - _Here Be Lions_

 Automatic builds the next minor (e.g. 5.2.0) release will be based on.
-Combines the latest stable OpenWRT and the latest of our features.
+Combines the latest stable OpenWrt and the latest of our features.

 Suitable for people interested in testing latest features and not minding occasional bugs.
 As this is an integration branch, it breaks from time to time.